rails/rails/guides/source/upgrading_ruby_on_rails.md

 ### The Update Task

-Rails provides the `app:update` task (`rake rails:update` on 4.2 and earlier).
-After updating the Rails version in the `Gemfile`, run this task.
+Rails provides the `app:update` command (`rake rails:update` on 4.2 and earlier).
+After updating the Rails version in the `Gemfile`, run this command.
 This will help you with the creation of new files and changes of old files in an interactive session.